 - Are there scholarships available?

-The AIM program tuition is significantly discounted, but there are some discounts offered for being members of certain organizations or churches.
-Please check with your AIM recruiter for more details.
+The AGS program tuition is significantly discounted, but there are some discounts offered for being members of certain organizations or churches.
+Please check with your AGS recruiter for more details.

 - When will I receive my excess funds?